nesi/support-docs/docs/Scientific_Computing/Supported_Applications/ANSYS.md

     fluent -v3ddp -g -i ${JOURNAL_FILE}
     rm ${JOURNAL_FILE}

-`JOURNAL_FILE`{.bash} is a variable holding the name of a file, the next line `cat` creates the file then writes a block of text into it.
-The block of text writ[ten is everything betweenan ]{.dfn .dictionary-of-numbers}arbitrary string (in this case `EOF`) and its next occurrence.
+`#!['bash']JOURNAL_FILE` is a variable holding the name of a file, the next line `cat` creates the file then writes a block of text into it.
+The block of text written is everything betweenan arbitrary string (in this case `EOF`) and its next occurrence.

 In this case (assuming it is the first run of the array and the jobid=1234567), the file  `fluent_1234567.in` will be created: